 NORML’s current projects

-- Calling for a cannabis armistice or amnesty on arrests, while we have these important public debates.
+- Until the law changes, calling for a cannabis armistice or amnesty on arrests, so police can focus on more important matters

 - Annual Conference – usually June or November

-- Printing new leaflets and stickers for free distribution
+- Printing leaflets and stickers for free distribution

 - Website updates and increasing our social media presence